Lorazepam 0.5 mg: How long does it last?

 If a doctor prescribes Lorazepam for more than 4 weeks, he will guide you on how long to take it.

 During detox, your body will experience symptoms for 2.75 days on average.
-It is affected by how long addiction to Lorazepam lasted, months versus years, and how much of the drug was consumed.
+It is affected by how long Lorazepam addiction lasted, months versus years, how much of the drug was consumed and the severity of physical dependence.
 The elimination half-life averaged 15.7 hours to 3.59 days.
-In comparison, long-acting benzodiazepines, like Valium (diazepam), may take up to 30 days to be eliminated from the body.
+In comparison, other benzodiazepines, like Valium (diazepam), may take up to 30 days to be eliminated from the body.

 - if you are allergic to it or any other ingredients of this drug